 Expand capacity to provide culturally appropriate, anti-racist Behavioral Health Services to clients (A & I/F)

 Summary of Progress: Progress has been made toward expanding Community Health Worker (CHW) capacity by assisting staff in obtaining their CHW certification and in securing additional funding for CHW positions via the Family Planning Grant.
 The Family Planning Grant has also kick-started MOC's efforts to integrate medical services into MOC's program array.
-The Counseling Center @ MOC has launched successfully and a significant amount of human energy and resources have been dedicated to extending our initial 1-year CARF accreditation.
-We have had success in recruiting a diverse Behavioral Health workforce.
+We anticipate the Family Clinic will start seeing patients in early 2024.
+In addition, we have entered into a management services agreement with a Fitchburg-based pediatric practice with the intention of purchasing the practice and launching Opportunity Health at the end of 2024.
+The Counseling Center at MOC has launched successfully and earned a 3-year CARF accreditation.
+In the past 12 months, the Couseling Center doubled its capacity to serve those in need of behavioral health supports.
+MOC has also had success in recruiting a diverse Behavioral Health workforce.
 Moving forward, efforts to retain and expand diverse staffing in the areas of health and behavioral health should remain a focus and additional attention should be paid toward training staff on Trauma Informed Care and the intersection of race and health/mental health.
 More information can be found here.

 Need/Goal Statement: North Central MA lacks the necessary capacity to meet families' varied child care needs.
 Over the next two years, MOC, the region's Head Start provider, will work collaboratively with higher education, skills training providers, and existing child care providers to expand the region's capacity to provide a range of child care options that meet all families needs and that can scale up and down as conditions in the economy dictate.
 A special focus will be placed on engaging families of color and educators of color to ensure more appropriate representation of people of color as both customers and providers of early education and care services.